svx/plone.appliance/docs/specs.rst

 Out of the box, the network in configured for NAT

 +-----------------+---------------+
 | Networking Mode | NAT           |
 +-----------------+---------------+
 | IP              | 10.0.3.15     |
 +-----------------+---------------+

-{HERE EXPLAIN WHY, reasons, security, bla}
+For preventing possible interference with your network, the appliance is using NAT as default configured network mode.

+This means the appliance is only reachable from the host machine, meaning the machine where you using VirtualBox on.

-However, dhcp is pre-configured on appliance, if for some reason you want to use dhcp [please ask you it-department fist], you can easily change that in the netwok settings.
+However, dhcp is pre-configured on the appliance, if for some reason, you want to use dhcp, you can easily change that in the network settings.

+.. warning:: Before you do that, please consult your IT-department first !

 {here the manual}

 - open virtualbox -> settings -> change to dhcp -> start vm again.

 The appliance is build in the way,that you can now browse to the $IPOFTHEVM and see your plone setup.

-The default network setup is nat, the default IP is 10.0.3.15.

 {here pic of network in virtualbox gui}